galexynye/midi-sequencing/src/pages/article/2017-06-17-eq-essential-techniques/essential-eq.md

  	<li><strong>Frequency</strong> - High, low, mid?
 You know frequency by now.
 The literal definition is measured in Herz and it is how frequent the peaks and valley of the sound wave is.</li>
  	<li><strong>Shelf</strong> - Looks like a shelf, as pictured in the High-pass/Low-pass section, it's when all the frequencies above or below will be boosted or cut but not entirely as in a High-pass or low-pass</li>
  	<li><strong>Filter</strong> - When all of the frequencies in a range are taken out</li>
  	<li><strong>Band/Bandwidth/Q/Bell/Trough/Notch</strong> - This is the range of frequencies you are EQing.
-A wide/broad Q could be from 1000 to 5000 hz or more, and generally you want to boost using a wide Q. A narrow/sharp Q might only be a couple frequencies wide and is generally used in subtractive EQ</li>
+A wide/broad Q could be from 1000 to 5000 hz or more, and in general, you want to boost using a wide Q. A narrow Q might only be a couple frequencies wide.
+A narrow Q is generally used for subtractive EQing</li>
  	<li><strong>Boost/Gain - </strong>Making louder</li>
  	<li><strong>Cut/Attenuation</strong> - Making softer.</li>
 </ul>